Global mergers and acquisitions plunge in Q2 but dealmakers see green shoots

 Dwayne Lysaght, co-head of EMEA M&A at JPMorgan Chase, said large deals involving companies with a presence in several countries have become tougher to pull off due to heightened scrutiny from different groups of regulators across the world.
 Antitrust lawyers are being brought into M&A processes much earlier than before, he added.

-During the quarter, the U.S. Federal Trade Commission (FTC) launched challenges to block announced deals including Amgen Inc's $27.8 billion deal to buy Horizon Therapeutics PLC and Illumina's acquisition of cancer diagnostic test maker Grail.
+During the quarter, the U.S. Federal Trade Commission (FTC) filed a lawsuit to block Amgen Inc's $27.8 billion deal to buy Horizon Therapeutics PLC.

 "I have not seen increased traction on the truly gigantic deals the way we did a few years ago," said Eric Schiele, a senior M&A partner at law firm Kirkland & Ellis.
 "Eventually the industrial imperative to transact is going to outweigh the headwinds.
 And when it does, if history is any guide, it's going to do so pretty fast and pretty furiously."